 Freedom

 Benidorm offers a sense of freedom in its free-spirited, live-and-let-live culture.
 The diverse European nationalities who flock to its beaches can be themselves without fear of judgement.
 An Englishman can proudly embrace his identity without the scrutiny of the British media, and a Dutchman can show his pride by dressing head-to-toe in orange without social opprobrium.
 In Benidorm, people can relax without feeling like their governments are breathing down their necks.
+A true vision of a united Europe?

 Key attractions